2sic/2sxc-docs/2sxc Docs Generator/pages/js-code/edit-form/formulas/designer/index.md

 6. Free-Text entry to create formulas for other properties.
 Use `Fields.Settings.SettingName`
 7. **Help**
 8. **Formula code** - see [JS Formulas docs](xref:JsCode.EditForm.Formulas.Index)
 9. **Data-Snippets** showing you what the `data` object has for use in your code
+   This is only visible in v1, but not in v2, as v2 has intellisense and doesn't need this
 10. **Results** (live) when the formula is running to show what came out of it
 11. **Edit** to enter formula edit mode
 12. **Reset** the formula to what it was originally
-13. **Save** - this will only work if the configuration already contained save data ([limitation in v12.01](#limited-saving-capabilities))
+13. **Save**
-14. **Play**
+14. **Play** / **Run** the formula

-## Debugging
+## Debug Formulas

 By default, as soon as you're working on a formula, it will dump the `data`, `context` and `result` to the console once it's running.
 This is what that looks like (Make sure to enter developer mode in Chrome using F12):

 <img src="./assets/consol-showing-designer-run-information.jpg" width="100%" class="full-width">

 You can also to do additional debugging.
 For that please consult the [JavaScript Formulas Docs](xref:JsCode.EditForm.Formulas.Index)

-## Limited Saving Capabilities

-As of now the live-developer can be used to develop the formulas and you can _update_ formulas which had already existed.

-As of v12.01 you cannot save new formulas.
-For this you'll need to copy-paste them manually to the Field-Settings.
-Once they have been created you can go back to the designer and change/save them from there.

 ---

 ## History

 * Added in 2sxc 12.01
+* Ability to also create new formulas directly in the UI ca. 2sxc 14
+* Enhanced new v2 API in 2sxc 15.7 - officially released in 16.0